 Optimizing your bio is also crucial because you get to use a single link.
 You can choose to link to:

-- Your other social media profiles
+Your YouTube channel or other social media profiles;

-- One of your landing pages where your fans can purchase your music or merchandise
+One of your landing pages where your fans can purchase your music or merchandise;

 3. Craft Outstanding Visual Content

-Alter Bridge uploads high-quality stills from concerts, festivals and exclusive behind-the-scenes footage, in addition to your usual selfies and tour photos.
+Alter Bridge uploads high-quality stills from concerts, festivals, and exclusive behind-the-scenes footage, in addition to your usual selfies and tour photos.
 But for their last couple of albums, they've shared a detailed visual account of their entire recording process, and they have done so in an appealing way.
 For instance, the image below shows the tracking progress for their latest album, planned for release this fall:

 Alter Bridge is not huge on Instagram, but their social media activity has allowed them to build an extremely loyal and active fan base.
-As a result, the solo for their song "Blackbird” has been chosen as the greatest guitar solo of all time.
+As a result, the solo for their song "Blackbird" was chosen as the greatest guitar solo of all time.

-4. Use Hashtags to Your Advantage
+4. Use Instagram Music Hashtags to Your Advantage

-Instagram influencers and models know that the platform is all about the hashtags, so why not follow their example as a musician?
+Most Instagram influencers and models know that the platform is all about the hashtags, so why not follow their example as a musician?

 Hashtags remain the most popular tool for discovering new content and artists.
 Instagram's algorithm will recommend tags that your audience may be interested in based on the posts they've liked in the past.
 If it remains like that, hashtags are only going to become increasingly more relevant.